 Internships Allow You to Gain A Competitive Edge

-There is a certain amount of faith that goes into every hiring situation.
-It doesn’t always work out this way, but employers often have to choose between multiple candidates for a job who has just about the same credentials, equally impressive resumes, and may even come recommended by similarly impressive people.
-While there’s no easy secret to making yourself stand out, the Summer internship experience is a great start.
-It’s even more helpful if you have a specific place in mind where you want to work and you can target that company or firm for your internship.
+While there’s no easy secret to making yourself stand out, the summer internship experience is a great start.
+It’s even more helpful if you have a specific place in mind where you want to work, and you can target that company or firm for your internship.
 Most workplaces put a high value on hiring from within, and that often includes interns.
 Employers use internships to try out potential talent.
-Employers often look at two equal candidates, one with an internship with their company or industry will make a difference and win chances of being hired.
+Employers often look at two equal candidates, one with an internship with their company or industry, which will make a difference and increase the chances of being hired.

 Beneficial to Companies as Well

 Internships for students through internship programs also give companies a chance to recruit new talent.
 A company can offer full-time employment to its best interns before they go out and look for jobs elsewhere.
-Interns and companies can mutually benefit, both positively contribute to the company’s culture.
-Inters bring fresh ideas, ask new questions, and help facilitate a culture of mentorship that can carry far beyond helping the interns.
+Interns and companies can mutually benefit, and both can positively contribute to the company’s culture.
+Interns bring fresh ideas, ask new questions, and help facilitate a culture of mentorship that can carry far beyond helping the interns.

 Summer Internship Program at Globsyn Business School